rbadillap/multi-region-container-blueprint/README.md

-# Multi-Region Container Blueprint (MRCB)
+# Terrawork

 > Production-grade infrastructure blueprint to deploy **ECS with Fargate** and **EKS** across **multiple AWS regions**, using **Terragrunt + Terraform** following best practices and minimal configuration.

 > **Note**: This project uses the modern Terragrunt pattern with `root.hcl` as the root configuration file, following the latest best practices from the Terragrunt team.

-## 🎯 What is MRCB?
+## 🎯 What is Terrawork?

-MRCB is a reusable and well-structured Terragrunt/Terraform project that enables deploying:
+Terrawork is a reusable and well-structured Terragrunt/Terraform project that enables deploying:
 - Amazon ECS (with Fargate) services
 - Amazon EKS clusters
 - Across multiple AWS accounts and environments (dev/prod) in different regions